Urban search and rescue

 A USAR Task force is a team of trained personnel including, rescuers, ambulance specialists, hazardous material technicians, trauma doctors and others.
 The NSW USAR task force combines specialist extrication and medical skills along with firefighting skills of entry, salvage and hazardous material response.

-USAR is a key component of the state’s ability to deal with the consequences of a terrorist attack, and Fire & Rescue NSW (FRNSW) plays a key role in training and providing tactical and strategic support to other states, territories and countries in the region.
+USAR is a key component of the state’s ability to deal with the consequences of a terrorist attack, and Fire and Rescue NSW (FRNSW) plays a key role in training and providing tactical and strategic support to other states, territories and countries in the region.

 FRNSW urban search and rescue expertise gives the State an internationally recognised structural collapse capability, and we are registered with the United Nations to respond to requests for international assistance.